Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/CanYouSee.md

-From the metadeta, we realise a suspicious string of characters shown for the `Atrribution URL`.
+From the metadata, we realise a suspicious string of characters shown for the `Attribution URL`.
 It looks like it is `base64 encoded`.
 We shall try decoding it using [[CyberChef]].

 ### CyberChef output